gazzamc/Milestone-Project-Two/README.md

 In my first attempt of spawning the bullets I would append the bullet div within the blaster.
 This allowed the player to move the arm up and down and the bullet would fire at the pointed angle.
-Unfortunetly, when the player moved so did the bullet.
+Unfortunately, when the player moved so did the bullet.
 To fix this I needed to spawn the bullet outside of the player div and move it to the position of the barrel using jQuery.
-The next issue I ran into was the animation, since I used CSS3 to animate the bullet I could not change the angle (top parameter witin the CSS class) of the bullet when moving the arm, it just went horizontally off the screen.
+The next issue I ran into was the animation, since I used CSS3 to animate the bullet I could not change the angle (top parameter within the CSS class) of the bullet when moving the arm, it just went horizontally off the screen.

 In order to fix this I needed to change the animation to a jQuery animation.